Tomev/qcflow/docs/source/llms/index.rst

 - **Cohesive Ecosystem**:

-  - All essential tools and functionalities consolidated under MLflow.
+  - All essential tools and functionalities consolidated under QCFlow.
   - Focus on deriving value from LLMs without getting bogged down by interfacing and optimization intricacies.

 .. toctree::